4dcu-be/4dcu.be/_posts/2021-03-16-Code-Nugget-Correlation-Heatmaps.md

 plt.savefig("clustermap.png", dpi=200)
 ```

-In this example we'll load the iris dataset and convert it to a pandas data frame, next a new function ```get_correlations```
+In this example we'll load the iris dataset and convert it to a Pandas data frame, next a new function ```get_correlations```
 is defined that will return two new dataframes, one with the correlations (here spearman rank is used, see below) and
 another one with the p-values for those correlations.
 Note we don't store p-values for
 combinations we don't want to test (values on the diagonal) or don't need to test (correlations are symmetrical, only